-You should also ensure that you do not take family holidays in the time leading up to KS1 and KS2 SATs in Years 2 and 6.
-If you cannot postpone your family holidays to school holiday times, it is possible that your child may be removed from the school roll after a two week period.
+You should also ensure that you do not take family holidays particularly in the time leading up to KS1 phonics screening, multiplication test is year4 and KS2 SATs 6.
+If you cannot postpone your family holidays to school holiday times, it is possible that your child may be reported as a Child Missing Education and removed from the school roll after a two week period.